MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_05_PIM.md

 17. In the InPrivate browser, sign into the Azure portal at **`https://portal.azure.com/`** as **aaduser2**

-18. In the Azure portal, navigate to **Azure AD Privileged Identity Management** (In the Search resources, services, and docs text box at the top of the Azure portal page, type Azure AD Privileged Identity Management and press the Enter key).
+18. In the Azure portal, navigate to **Microsoft Entra Privileged Identity Management** (In the Search resources, services, and docs text box at the top of the Azure portal page, type Microsoft Entra Privileged Identity Management and press the Enter key).

 19. On the **Privileged Identity Management \| Quick start** blade, in the **Tasks** section, click **My roles**.

-20. On the **My roles \| Azure AD roles** blade, click the **Active Assignments** tab and verify that the Global Reader role is now active.
+20. On the **My roles \| Microsoft Entra ID roles** blade, click the **Active Assignments** tab and verify that the Global Reader role is now active.

     >**Note**: You might have to refresh the page to view the updated list of active assignments.